A Primer on AP Power Save in Wi-Fi 8: Overview, Analysis, and Open Challenges

-Additionally, to further exemplify the gains that can be obtained by applying DPS (and SDPS), we performed an analytical study based on real traffic measurements obtained from a public dataset~\cite{ap_dataset}.
-Said dataset was collected from a total of 470 APs deployed in one of the campuses of University of Oulu, in Finland.
+Additionally, to illustrate the gains of applying SDPS, we conducted an analytical study using real traffic measurements from a public dataset~\cite{ap_dataset}.
+Said dataset was collected from a total of 470 APs at the University of Oulu, Finland.
 The measurement period was between December 18, 2018, and February 12, 2019, and each sample provides a 10-minute observation.
-Fig.~\ref{fig:es_dataset} shows the total traffic (sum of UL and DL), the average power consumption, and the percentage reduction in energy consumption achieved by SDPS over traditional static configurations for 470 APs.
-When SDPS is used, apart from switching the capabilities of the APs, we assume that 50\% of the APs go into sleep mode and the rest remain in idle state in the periods when there is no traffic exchange.
-This decision is derived from~\cite{dynamic_ap_switching}, where authors state that around 50\% of the APs in a similar scenario can be turned off in off-peak hours with a very low outage probability.
-The AP switches modes when the total traffic exceeds 30 Mbps, a decision based on the study depicted in Fig.~\ref{fig:pc_offeredtraffic}.
+Fig.~\ref{fig:es_dataset} shows the total traffic, the average power consumption, and the percentage reduction in energy consumption achieved by SDPS over traditional static configurations for 470 APs.
+We calculate the total traffic (in Mb/s) as the sum of the transmitted (DL) and received (UL) data for every AP and sample, divided by the inter-sample interval.
+Then, based on the 31 Mb/s threshold from prior experiments, we select the most energy-efficient capability mode.
+Next, we calculate AP's time in each state (Tx, Rx, Idle, and Sleep), depending on the amount of transmitted and received data, and the chosen mode's data rate.
+We then determine the average power consumption of each AP by multiplying the time spent in each state by its respective power consumption, and dividing it by the inter-sample interval.
+For SDPS, if no traffic is exchanged, the AP goes to sleep with a 50 percent probability or remains idle.
+This decision is derived from~\cite{dynamic_ap_switching}, where authors state that around 50 percent of the APs in a similar scenario can be turned off in off-peak hours with a very low outage probability.

-In this scenario, the total traffic is noticeably higher during office hours, i.e., approximately between 8~a.m. and 8~p.m., while it is marginal at night, where the highest energy savings can be achieved.
-Therefore, in the latter case, the use of SDPS can result in power savings up to 35\% compared to a Static configuration, while during the office hours power saving is around 15-20\%, which is still a substantial amount.
-If we consider the average along the 24h period, there is a 28\% power consumption decrease when using SDPS.
+In this scenario, total traffic is noticeably higher during office hours (approximately between 8~a.m. and 8~p.m.), while it is marginal at night, when the highest energy savings occur.
+Therefore, using SDPS at night can save up to 35 percent compared to a Static configuration, while during office hours, savings are around 15-20 percent, which is still a substantial amount.
+Over a 24-hour period, SDPS reduces power consumption by 28 percent.
 Note that these results were obtained using conservative assumptions and a straightforward AP PS approach, as a detailed and complex implementation is beyond the scope of this work.
 Hence, we anticipate greater savings in future Wi-Fi 8 deployments.